Friday, August 7, 2009

 One of the best ways to discourage a bad behavior then is to highlight your lack of interest in it.
 Whether he’s just getting to know you or he already knows better, let the loss of your attention be the punishment for his disrespectful or difficult attitude by taking distance from him in whatever way works best for you.

 If he complains about your cooking, for example, have him cook for himself the following night while you go out to dinner with a friend.
-If he teases you or makes jokes at your expense, look at him as if he’s speaking gibberish and acting unusually strange, then postpone your Saturday night plans with him to go out with the ladies to a hot comedy club instead.
-It will be much funnier than him, apparently.
+If he teases you or makes jokes at your expense, look at him as if he’s speaking gibberish and acting unusually strange, then postpone your Saturday night plans with him and go out with the ladies to a hot comedy club instead.
+It will be much funnier than him.
 If he argues with your personal decisions, or pressures you to change them, cut your time with him short by saying you have to get up early in the morning and need the whole bed to yourself to get a full night’s rest.
 Subtle reminders that you have other things you can be doing and other people to see will usually snap a man out of his indifference act.

 If he repeats any of these negative behaviors, tell him directly what you don’t like about what he’s doing, and what behavior you want from him instead.
 If he persists despite your warning, tell him to leave so you can re-evaluate the relationship, then ignore his calls.
 Don’t argue.
 Take space and cool down.
 He’ll regret it later.
 A woman doesn’t have to get emotional and upset to teach a man a lesson.
 Just give him a choice.